WHAT'S NEW VIDEO/AUDIO BIOGRAPHY BOOKS PLAYS BIBLIOGRAPHY READINGS/BOOKINGS BLOG CONTACT ALLAN

 The School Librarian (UK)

-"Together with her friends, Princess Olivia sets off on a fantastical adventure, compelling told in this gripping story."
+"An imaginative story with a strong element of friendship between a motley cast of characters…Together with her friends, Princess Olivia set off on a fantastical adventure, compelling told in this gripping story."

 Parents in Touch (UK)